suryavamsi6/dots-flyingfox/README.md

 This theme just applies FlyingFox colors on to Dots theme.
 Personally, it's easier on my eyes.

+Switch to dark-theme branch to apply a different theme.

 ## Instructions

 First and foremost, go to about:addons in your firefox.
 And enable the `Dark` theme.